ninglixu/Awesome-PointCloudRegistration/README.md

 - [Rigid Non-rigid] Registration of 3D point clouds and meshes: A survey from rigid to nonrigid.
 2012 TVCG
 - [LiDAR] Registration of Laser Scanning Point Clouds: A Review.
 2018 Sensors.
 - [Correspondence]Recent advances in shape correspondence.
 2019 Visual Computer
-- [Corase Registration]A review of recent range image registration methodswith accuracy evaluation.
+- [Corase and Fine Registration]A review of recent range image registration methodswith accuracy evaluation.
 IVC 2006.
 - Recent developments and trends in point set registration methods。 2017
 -
 -